 However, if you don’t have a stand mixer, you can knead the dough by hand.
 Use a timer to keep track of how long you knead the bread.
 If your arms get tired, take a break for a moment or two and resume.

 The dough above is soft and stretchy.
-When stretched, it passed the windowpane test visually.
-It stretched thin enough to see through without holes.
+When stretched, it was thin enough to see through without holes.
+This is called the window pane test.

-Sourdough undergoes a fermentation process during the overnight proofing.
-Here are a few signs that your sourdough has finished proofing (and is fermented):
+The sourdough undergoes a fermentation process during the overnight proofing.
+Here are a few signs that your dough has finished proofing (and is fermented):

 - It has doubled in size.
 In cooler temperatures (less than 75º) this may take longer.